Bettye Ackerman: Early years

 Ackerman was born in Cottageville, South Carolina (another source says she was born in Williston, South Carolina), the daughter of Clarence Kilgo Ackerman and Mary Baker Ackerman, and grew up in Williston, in Barnwell County in southwestern South Carolina, one of four children.
 She graduated from Columbia College in South Carolina in 1945 and left for New York City soon after.
 She studied theater at the graduate level at Columbia University in New York and pursued art studies with Joseph Mugnaini and George DeGroat at Otis Art Institute in Los Angeles.

 Television

 From 1961 until 1966, Ackerman played Dr. Maggie Graham on the ABC medical drama Ben Casey.
 She played Anne Frazer on Bracken's World and the original Constance MacKenzie on the daytime program Return to Peyton Place.
 She appeared in an early episode of prime time soap Falcon Crest portraying the character of Elisabeth Bradbury.
 She also appeared in two episodes of Perry Mason, starring Raymond Burr: in 1965. she played the role of Amy Reid in the episode, "The Case of the Thermal Thief," and in 1966. she played Laura Brandon in "The Case of the Positive Negative."
+In 1972, she appeared in the Gunsmoke episode, “This Golden Land.”
 In 1977, she appeared in "Never Con a Killer," the pilot for the ABC crime drama The Feather and Father Gang.